|Chile World Cup 1962|

 He is best remembered for faking an injury hit by a rocket during a match against Brazil in 1989 and led to a lifetime ban on football.
 He was actually a good keeper who was capped 49 times.
 With Colo-Colo, Rojas won national titles in 1983 and 1986.
 In 1987, after a successful performance in the Copa América 1987 championship, he transferred to Brazil's São Paulo where he remained until 1989.

-Bravo is Chile's most capped player.
-He was the hero of Chile's two Copa America titles in 2015 and 2016.
-He started playing with Colo-Colo.
+As of 2018, Claudio Bravo is Chile's most capped player with 119 times.
+He was the hero of Chile's two back-to-back Copa America titles in 2015 and 2016, winning penalty shootouts on both Finals.
+He also went to two World Cup Finals.
+He started playing with Colo-Colo at home.
 He also played with Real Sociedad, Barcelona and Manchester City.

 RB: Luis Eyzaguirre